 This course is designed to aid the student in the understanding, development, implementation, and analysis of skills, resources, and materials for the middlelevel and high-school health class.
-Areas emphasized include subject-specific pedagogical methods, standardsbased practice, assessment, and differentiation.
-Integration of the content with students' biblical worldview will be stressed and students will use that to develop a rationale for Health instruction.
+Areas emphasized include subject-specific pedagogical methods, standardsassessment, and differentiation. based practice, Integration of the content with students' biblical worldview will be stressed and students will use that to develop a rationale for Health instruction.
 Prerequisite: Amittance to School of Education required.
 Cross listed with EDU587.
 Students may not receive credit for both HLT353 and EDU587.